-Eq.(\ref{xiNLb}) is the most general expression which we use in Step~1 of our reconstruction algorithm.
-It illustrates the three bits of prior information about the background or fiducial cosmology which are needed as one makes the reconstruction ever more sophisticated.
-To undo smearing, one only needs $\Sigma$; to include mode coupling as well, one must know the constant bias parameter $b_{10}$; and if the bias is scale dependent, then one needs the combination $(b_{01}/b_{10}) (R_b/\Sigma)^2$ as well.
+Eq.(\ref{xiNLb}) is the most general expression that we use in Step~1 of our reconstruction algorithm.
+It illustrates the three bits of prior information about the background or fiducial cosmology that are needed as one makes the reconstruction ever more sophisticated.
+To undo smearing, one only needs $\Sigma$; to include mode coupling as well, one must know the constant bias parameter $b_{10}$; and if the bias is scale dependent, then one additionally needs the combination $(b_{01}/b_{10}) (R_b/\Sigma)^2$.
 We generically expect $R_b/\Sigma\sim 1$, so this combination is large if $b_{01}/b_{10}\gg 1$.
-Although there is some physical understanding of, e.g., how this ratio depends on halo mass \cite{bk2dc,bkConsistency}, for all the tests which follow, we always set $b_{01}=0$.
+Although there is some physical understanding of, e.g., how this ratio depends on halo mass \cite{bk2dc,bkConsistency}, for all the tests that follow, we always set $b_{01}=0$.